 Unfortunately, certain areas like Northern California, Western Oregon and the Great Plains are predicted to have ongoing issues with wildfires for the foreseeable future.
 We run in the forests, and those forests are going to be predictably on fire each year.
 A one-time exposure to polluted air may have you coughing for a few days, but accumulated exposure over time is a different beast altogether.

-So what’s a trail runner to do with that information?
-Lungs that function well are pretty helpful for trail running.
+So what’s a trail user to do with that information?
+Lungs that function well are pretty helpful for any outdoor activity.
 The first thing is to assess your relative risk.
 Have you ever had asthma?
 Do you feel especially sensitive to environmental changes and air quality?
 If so, you’ll want to bookmark your local air quality monitoring station to stay updated.

 High-risk groups include (from airnow.gov) :